david-adewoyin/Car_Price_Analysis_and_Prediction/README.md

 # Car Price Estimator: Project Overview

-  - Create a tool that estimates car prices (MAE ~ ₦ 1.8M) to help sellers and buyers knows what to pay for and sell.
+  - Created a tool that estimates car prices (MAE ~ ₦ 1.8M) to help sellers and buyers knows what to pay for and sell.
   - Scraped over 2000 cars decriptions from [cars45](https://www.cars45.com/) and [autochek.africa](https://autochek.africa/ng/cars-for-sale) using python and playwright.
   - Performed exploratory data analysis to gather insights on car prices, trends and popularity in the region.
   - Optimized Ridge, Decision Tree and Random Forest Regressors using GridsearchCV to reach the best model.
-  - Built a client facing API and webpage using flask.
+  - Built a client facing API and web application using Flask.

  ## Data Cleaning
  Due to the nature of scraping data from multiple sources, extensive data cleaning and preparation were done with a few such as: